VWO Insights

 Download Free: Website Heatmap Guide

-More recent theories include some like the color theory or traditional psychological associations, which argue that warm colors are active or advancing, cool colors appear to be receding.
+More recent theories include some like the color theory or traditional psychological associations, which argue that warm colors are active or advancing, while cool colors appear to be receding.
 Upon classification, warm colors fall under the red-yellow spectrum, while cool colors fall under the blue-green spectrum.

 infographic on the traditional heatmap colour scheme

-Image Source: PMG
+Image source: PMG

 So, how important is this 18th-century distinction between warm and cool colors?

 The answer is simple – today, every color palette is designed keeping the temperature and intensity of the colors in mind.
-This essentially means that it holds relevance for every work of art that is created, every new piece of clothing that goes out, every technology that involves using colors.
+This essentially means that it holds relevance for every work of art that is created, every new piece of clothing that goes out, and every technology that involves using colors.

 With the progress of the 19th century, its relevance and application spread to statistical methods of data visualization like heatmaps and is being used by professionals of every field such as geographers, biologists, online marketers, UX designers, and so on.